Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Decomposition spaces

-\begin{blanko}{Conservative ULF functors.} The relevant notion of morphism is that of conservative ULF functor: A simplicial map is called {\em ULF} (unique lifting of factorisations) if it is cartesian on generic face maps, and it is called {\em conservative} if cartesian on degeneracy maps.
-We write {\em cULF} for conservative and ULF, that is, cartesian on all generic maps.
+\begin{blanko}{\culf maps.} For the present purposes, the relevant notion of morphism is that of conservative ULF map: A simplicial map is called {\em ULF} (unique lifting of factorisations) if it is cartesian on active face maps, and it is called {\em conservative} if cartesian on degeneracy maps.
+We write {\em \culf} for conservative and ULF, that is, cartesian on all active maps.